creationix/howtonode.org/articles/haml-for-javascript.markdown

     node> Haml.render('.classy Hello World')
     "<div class=\"classy\">Hello World\n</div>"

-Great it's working.
+Great, it's working!
 If this is not working for you, the [node mailing list][] is a really friendly place if you need help getting this setup.

 ## A simple HAML based site